DimensionDev/Holoflows-Kit/doc/en/DOM.md

 })
 ```

-> Tips: If you only care about the first element in the `LiveSelector`, here is a shortcut! `Watcher#firstVirtualNode` is a `DomProxy` and it will always points to the first element in the list！
+> Tips: If you only care about the first element in the `LiveSelector`, here is a shortcut! `Watcher#firstVirtualNode` is a `DOMProxy` and it will always points to the first element in the list！

 [Documentation of Watcher](#doc-watchers)